-Network Graph: What It Is, When To Use It, And The DataWalk Solution
+Network Graph Software: What It Is, When To Use It, And The DataWalk Solution

-Network Graph software such as DataWalk enables you to visualize and analyze the relationships between entities, where an entity may be a person, an event, a transaction, a vehicle, or anything else.
-Entities are represented as nodes, and the relationships between entities are represented as lines that are called links.
+Network Graph software, as included in DataWalk, enables you to visualize and analyze the relationships between entities, where an entity may be a person, an event, a transaction, a vehicle, or anything else.
+Entities are represented as nodes, and the relationships between entities are represented as lines that are called links or connections.

 Network Graph Example